How do you install theOUTlet?

 That is completely dependent on what else you have going on inside your wall box!

-- Box sizes are determined by using Box Fill Calculations, not purely size constraints.
+- Box sizes are determined by using Box Fill calculations, not purely size constraints.
 However, theOUTlet requires a minimum of an 18 cu/in duplex box to physically fit.

 - Here is a good site to reference for Box Fill: Click Here